At the start of each year, I have emails in my inbox from people who need my help with budgeting.

 Nice To Have But Non-Essential For A Realistic Budget

-These are the ingredients that might bake it into the base recipe but if there’s no more room then you just can’t do it.
+These are the ingredients that might bake it into the base recipe, but if there’s no more room, then you can’t do it.

-We all have non-essential wants but just as we say to a child you can’t buy it because you need money.
+We all have non-essential wants, but you can’t buy them just as we say to a child because you need money.